The White Rose Student Research Contest accepts essays and documentaries from students in grades 8-12.

 - Evidence of comprehensive and accurate historical research

-- Utilization and consistent citation of at least 3 of the designated documents and 2 additional resources
+- Utilization and consistent citation of at least three of the designated documents and two additional resources

 - Adherence to theme, demonstrating substantial supporting detail

 - Proper citations – all citation styles are accepted, but citations must be consistent

 - Essays must be free of plagiarism.